 - Read and follow the Formatting Guidelines.

-- Fill out the Electronic Theses, Dissertations, and Research Projects Form and submit it to Jill Cornelio at the William H. Hannon Library, Level 3, Room 316.
+- Fill out the Graduate Thesis & Dissertation Submission Packet and submit it to Jill Cornelio at the William H. Hannon Library, Level 3, Room 316.
 Please submit this form at the same time that you submit your thesis, dissertation, or research project or there will be a delay in your work being uploaded to Digital Commons.

 The library no longer handles binding for print dissertations, theses, or research projects.
 Students can work directly with other companies that offer this service.